 Your baby's movements will be quite smooth with few jerks and tremors.
 They will be able to tuck in arms and legs.
 Movements may become disorganised if they are upset.
-They may still find being undressed distressing but your baby will like to be held.
+Your baby's skin may be sensitive but he/she will like to be held.

-- Speak softly to your baby before you touch him/her. - Hold your baby still rather than rocking them.
-Try not to stroke as very small babies often don't like this.
-Keep your baby's arms and legs tucked in when you move them. - Kangaroo care (skin-to-skin holding) is recommended at this stage if the staff feel that your baby is ready for this, and you feel ready to start. - Bonding squares that have mother's smell can be placed near your baby helping mum and baby bond. - Avoid exposing your baby to strong odours, such as perfumes or aftershaves.
+- Speak softly to your baby before you touch them. - Your baby may enjoy rhythmic stroking or some gentle rocking to and fro.
+Avoid abrupt changes in position.
+Keep your baby's arms and legs tucked in when you move him/her. - Kangaroo care (skin-to-skin holding) is recommended at this stage if the staff feel that your baby is ready for this, and you feel ready to start. - Bonding squares that have mother's smell can be placed near your baby helping mum and baby bond. - Avoid exposing your baby to strong odours, such as perfumes or aftershaves.